solkim-83/tp/docs/UserGuide.md

 #### Editing an event - `edit`

+You can use this command to edit a specified event.
-Edits an existing event in the event list. `d/DESCRIPTION` and `at/DATE_TIME` have the same specifications as the ones in `add -e` command.
+`d/DESCRIPTION` and `at/DATE_TIME` have the same specifications as the ones in `add -e` command.

 Format: `edit -e INDEX [d/DESCRIPTION] [at/DATE_TIME]
 [ap/CONTACT_INDEX_LIST] [rp/ATTENDEE_INDEX_LIST]`